Joan Erikson: Education and professional accomplishments

-Joan obtained an undergraduate degree from Barnard College and a master's from Columbia's Teachers College.
+Joan obtained an undergraduate degree from Barnard College and a master's from Teachers College, Columbia University.
 She completed doctorate course work before moving to Europe to conduct research for a dance dissertation.
 She spent time observing dance schools and teaching dance to children in Austria and Germany.
 After meeting husband Erik Erikson, Joan stopped research for her dissertation and took a job at the progressive school in Vienna, where he was working.
 She believed that children should be taught based on their interests, and structured lessons accordingly.
 She taught English to many of the psychoanalysts at the school, including her husband.

 During their time spent at the University of California at Berkeley, the Eriksons created the eight cycles of psychosocial development and Joan began her interest in arts and crafts, crucial to her later work in art therapy.
 In 1951, Joan became the director of activities at the Austen Riggs Center, a psychiatric treatment facility for children and adults in Stockbridge, Massachusetts.
 She created the Theatre Program and the Montessori Nursery School there.

 Joan and Erik later returned to Harvard, where they taught classes together at the Joan and Erik Erikson Center.
 In the 1970s, Joan continued her art therapy work with adolescents at Mt.
 Zion Hospital in San Francisco.
 She wrote several books, including The Universal Bead; Activity, Recovery, and Growth; and Wisdom and the Senses.